-Lunge top tips
+Lunge lessons top tips

 Lunge lessons are brilliant for developing your seat.
 As the instructor has control over your mount, you can really concentrate on your own position.
 Points to look out for include: